Abraham Skorka

-Abraham Skorka (born July 5, 1950, in Buenos Aires) is an Argentine biophysicist, rabbi and book author.
-Abraham Skorka is rector emeritus of the Seminario Rabínico Latinoamericano in Buenos Aires, the rabbi of the Jewish community Benei Tikva, professor of biblical and rabbinic literature at the Seminario Rabínico Latinoamericano and honorary professor of Hebrew Law at the Universidad del Salvador, Buenos Aires.
+Abraham Skorka (born July 5, 1950) is an Argentine biophysicist, rabbi and book author.
+He is rector emeritus of the Seminario Rabínico Latinoamericano in Buenos Aires, the rabbi of the Jewish community Benei Tikva, professor of biblical and rabbinic literature at the Seminario Rabínico Latinoamericano and honorary professor of Hebrew Law at the Universidad del Salvador, Buenos Aires.

 Career

 Abraham Skorka held with the Archbishop of Buenos Aires Jorge Mario Bergoglio, later Pope Francis, a series of inter-religious talks on topics such as God, fundamentalism, atheists, death, holocaust, homosexuality, and capitalism.
 The dialogues alternately took place at the seat of the bishop and at the Jewish Community Benei Tikva.
 They were published in a book titled Sobre el Cielo y la Tierra (On Heaven and Earth).

 In 1973 he graduated from the Seminario Rabínico Latinoamericano with ordination as a rabbi.

 In 1979 he was awarded his doctorate in Chemistry at the University of Buenos Aires.
 Skorka has published scientific papers in the field of biophysics and numerous articles in the field of Biblical and Talmudic research.

 He received a doctorate honoris causa from the Jewish Theological Seminary of America in New York City.

 In 2010 the Universidad Católica Argentina awarded him a doctorate honoris causa, the first time in Latin America that a Catholic university gave this title to a rabbi.

 In May 2017, Skorka published an approbation in regards to the Orthodox Rabbinic Statement on Christianity entitled To Do the Will of Our Father in Heaven: Toward a Partnership between Jews and Christians which was published two years beforehand by the Israel-based Center for Jewish–Christian Understanding and Cooperation (CJCUC).

-In 2018-2019, he serves as Visiting University Professor at the Institute for Jewish-Catholic Relations at Saint Joseph's University in Philadelphia, Pennsylvania.
+In 2018–2019, he serves as Visiting University Professor at the Institute for Jewish-Catholic Relations at Saint Joseph's University in Philadelphia, Pennsylvania.

+On 10 May 2023, University of Trnava conferred a honorary doctorate in theology on Skorka for his "contributions to Judeo-Christian dialogue, interfaith dialogue and tolerance in science and pedagogy".
+Skorka was congratulated and greeted by Pope Francis on this occasions.